girlbossceo/conduwuit/DEPLOY.md

 sudo adduser --system conduit --no-create-home
 ```

+## Forwarding Ports in the firewall or the router

+Conduit uses the ports 443 and 8448 both of which need to be open in the firewall.

+If conduit runs behind a router or in a container and has a different public IP address than the host system these public Ports need to be forwarded directly or indirectly to the port mentioned in the config.

 ## Setting up a systemd service

 Now we'll set up a systemd service for Conduit, so it's easy to start/stop Conduit and set it to autostart when your